Right-angled Coxeter groups with Menger curve boundary: Preliminaries

 We skip the proof of the above proposition as it is a well known folklore fact.
-It can be also derived elementarily, using the observations made in the discussions above its statement.
-It will be used throughout the course of this paper and we will not refer to it explicitly.
+It can be also derived elementarily, using the observations made in the discussion above its statement.
+Proposition \ref{f:brzegcyklu} will be used throughout the course of this paper and we will not refer to it explicitly.